Reynold97/ML_number_class/README.md

 Navigate to the project directory

-Install dependencies using pip install -r requirements.txt
+Install dependencies using:  pip install -r requirements.txt

-Run the application with streamlit run app.py
+Run the application with:  streamlit run app.py

-Open a browser and navigate to http://localhost:8501
+Open a browser and navigate to:  http://localhost:8501

 ### Execution with Docker